-The juniors were five-star prospects in 2011, and both chose Clemson on signing day, announcements that compelled coaches Dabo Swinney and Jeff Scott to leap out of their West Zone chairs in celebration, and raise Clemson’s class into the top 10 of rankings.
+The juniors were rated as five-star prospects in 2011.
+They both chose Clemson on signing day, announcements that compelled Clemson coaches Dabo Swinney and Jeff Scott to leap out of their West Zone chairs in celebration, and raise Clemson’s class into the top 10 of rankings.
 They were thought capable of providing an immediate impact and were expected to soon become faces of the defense, restoring Clemson to status as the Southeast’s Linebacker U.

 But entering their third years on campus, each is still waiting to break out.

 Steward’s development has been slowed by injury.
 Steward tore a knee ligament shortly into his true freshman year, missing most of the season.
 Last season, Clemson elected not to redshirt Steward – even though he was coming off consecutive years with ACL tears – and Steward was limited mostly to special teams.